xissburg/edyn/docs/Design.md

 Not all entities are necessarily included in one snapshot.
 If the server is multi-threaded, this will be done separately per island, which will result in a bunch of smaller snapshot packets being sent for the same step number.
 These are transient snapshots which don't need to be reliably delivered.

+Contact manifolds are sent in an array separate from the other component pools, which will allow the client to handle them differently.
+Contact manifolds are not synchronized precisely like other entities, with entity mappings and such.
+Instead they are matched by the pair of entities that's in contact.
+The `edyn::contact_manifold_map` is used to find a corresponding manifold in the client side and then they can be synchronized with the remote counterpart.

 ## Client sends data to server

 Clients will periodically send snapshots of its owned entities to the server.
-Dynamic components will be sent often in a stream (unreliable packets).
-Steady components will be sent when they change (reliable packets).
+Dynamic components will be sent often in transient snapshots, which can be sent as unreliable packets.
+Steady components will be sent when they change in a general snapshot, which must be sent as reliable packets.

-One important piece that has to be managed by the user of the library are user inputs which will be also applied in the server.
-It's important that an input history is sent so that the chance of an input not reaching the server is lowered in case of packet loss.
+Due to packet loss, important state updates might be missed on the server side if the component being updated is not continuous, such as firing a weapon, versus something that is continuous which wouldn't be much of a problem, such as a floating point steering input of a vehicle.
+As a form of prevention, the transient snapshot may contain a component state history, which is an array of pairs of timestamp and value.

+The server will keep a state history for these components and will merge new received state into the history and replace duplicate elements, to maintain it as a list of states sorted by timestamp.
+When applying client state from the playout delay buffer, it will go over every state change since the last update and apply them individually, thus going over all values that have been set between two updates.

 ## Client receives data from server